EJ-Lan/RealEstateAPI/README.md

 ### Key Features

-* CRUD operations for property listings
+* CRUD operations for property, agent, and client
-* Basic property search with filters
-* Agent and Client specific features
 * Secure endpoints with basic authentication
+* Layered Architecture Pattern
+* Dockerized application
+* Tests for controller, repository, and service classes
+* H2 database for tests
+* Connection to AWS RDS with PostgreSQL for the main database
+* Docker image stored in AWS ECR (Elastic Container Registry)
+* Deployment of Dockerized application from AWS ECR to AWS EC2
+* CI/CD workflow for automated testing, building, and deployment

 ## Getting Started